 When staffing allows, the Office of Public Safety will provide student transportation to the Meadville Medical Center, doctors' offices, or other medical facilities, and the Winslow Health Center.
 All transports must be within the City of Meadville (city limits only).
 Transportation shall be for medical reasons and/or emergency situations only.
-Students should arrange their own transportation for regularly scheduled and ongoing medical appointments.
-Students with an acute or persistent medical condition should make special arrangements with the Winslow Health Center for additional accommodations.
-Another transportation option is available through CATA (bus) at 814-336-5600.
+Students should arrange their own transportation or utilize Gator Express service for regularly scheduled and ongoing medical appointments.
+The Gator Express service is provided at no additional charge.
+Students needing transportation in town (within 25 miles of the College) can request a ride by submitting a Gator Express Shuttle Request Form at least 24 hours in advance.
+The Gator Express shuttle service is primarily intended for transportation to appointments, pharmacies, and/or storage.
+While all attempts will be made to accommodate requests, Gator Express services are not guaranteed.
+Transportation will be provided by student drivers in Allegheny College-owned vehicles.
+Hours available for requests are Monday through Friday, 10 am-5 pm.
+An additional transportation option is available through CATA (bus) at 814-336-5600.

 If students are concerned about walking alone on campus, they should call Public Safety at 814-332-3357 for an escort on campus property.
 Please give advance notice so that the Department has ample response time.
-All emergency transports require a College ID for assistance.
+All emergency transports require an official College identification card for assistance.